spdx/spdx-spec/chapters/SPDX-license-expressions.md

 simple-expression = license-id / license-id"+" / license-ref

-compound-expression = (simple-expression /
+license-expression = (simple-expression /

   simple-expression "WITH" license-exception-id /

-  compound-expression "AND" compound-expression /
+  license-expression "AND" license-expression /

-  compound-expression "OR" compound-expression /
+  license-expression "OR" license-expression /

-  "(" compound-expression ")" )
+  "(" license-expression ")" )

-license-expression = (simple-expression / compound-expression)
 ```

 In the following sections we describe in more detail `<license-expression>` construct, a licensing expression string that enables a more accurate representation of the licensing terms of modern-day software.